Cawde/cointrip-react/README.md

 # Dashboard
 ![dashboard_view](https://user-images.githubusercontent.com/62577188/148220840-b18a2212-9b7a-4348-8c67-997b9959792d.png)

-The dashboard page will be navigated to via either logging in or adding a bank source via the register view flow.
+The dashboard page will be navigated to via either by logging in or by adding a bank source via the register view flow.

-When the user enters the register view flow, then will visit the register user page, verify user page, and the add bank page.
+When the user enters the register view flow, they will visit the register user page, verify user page, and then the add bank page.
 These steps are required to send money to other users via the dashboard.

 # Register page
 ![register_page_view](https://user-images.githubusercontent.com/62577188/148220795-740c75b5-7a70-4688-9c24-33b3c0594370.png)